20 Free Things to Do in La Jolla, California

-Free things to do in La Jolla top most sightseeing itineraries because of quality rather than cost.
-We’ve outlined twenty of the best here from a must-visit museum to, of course, our fabulous beaches.
+Free things to do in La Jolla top most San Diego sightseeing itineraries because of quality rather than cost.
+I’ve outlined twenty of the best here, from public art to our fabulous beaches.

 1. La Jolla Shores Beach

-When looking for things to do in La Jolla, the beach tops most lists and this is our favorite.
-The waves here are thought to be the most gentle in the county, making this an ideal place to paddle out in a kayak, learn to surf, scuba dive, and stand-up paddleboard.
-Plus, the ocean here is full of sea life due to the San Diego-La Jolla Underwater Park located here.
+These waves are thought to be the most gentle in the county, making this an ideal place to paddle out in a kayak, learn to surf, scuba dive, and stand-up paddleboard.
+Plus, the ocean is full of marine life thanks to the San Diego-La Jolla Underwater Park here.

-There’s plenty of flat sand for families to sprawl out as well as lifeguards, showers, and restrooms.
-It’s one of the most family-friendly beaches in San Diego, definitely.
+There’s plenty of flat sand for families to sprawl out, as well as lifeguards, showers, and restrooms.
+It’s one of the most family-friendly beaches in San Diego.
 Kellogg Park (below) is adjacent.
 See why we think La Jolla Shores is San Diego’s best beach.

 La Jolla Shores Beach